-Figure 1: Distribution of commissioned and planned Solar and Wind capacity in India production without fossil fuels.
+Figure 1: Distribution of commissioned and planned Solar and Wind capacity in India to increase it to 500 GW by 2030, in order to have at least 50% of electricity production without fossil fuels.
 These targets are driven by environmental and pollution concern, increasing demand of electricity, and desire to reduce extreme dependence on oil and gas imports (BEE, 2009).
 Renewables accounted for around 90% of the additional electricity capacity for India in 2022, which indicates their ever increasing significance (report by Ember-Climate, 2023).
 The sector attracted foreign direct investment worth USD 9 billion, which exhibits its global importance.